 HCAOG is an equal employment opportunity employer and makes employment decisions on the basis of merit.
 We want to have the best qualified persons in every position.
 Agency policy prohibits unlawful discrimination based on race, color, creed, gender (including gender identity and gender expression), religion (all aspects of religious beliefs, observance or practice, including religious dress or grooming practices), marital status, registered domestic partnership status, age, national origin or ancestry, physical or mental disability, medical condition (including cancer, or a record or history of cancer, and genetic characteristics), sex (including pregnancy, childbirth, breast feeding, or related medical conditions), genetic information, military and veteran status, sexual orientation, or any other consideration made unlawful by Federal, State, or local laws.
-It also prohibits unlawful discrimination based on the perception that anyone has any of those characteristics.
+It also prohibits unlawful discrimination based on the perception that anyone has any of those characteristics or is associated with a person who has or is perceived as having any of those characteristics.
 Discrimination can also include failing to reasonably accommodate religious practices or qualified individuals with disabilities where the accommodation does not pose an undue hardship.